XmacsLabs/mogan/docs/guide/Develop_on_Windows.md

 # Developing for Windows
 ## Using xmake on Windows
 This project uses variant length array, so cannot be compiled by msvs.
-It is recommand to use mingw as compiler.
+It is recommand to use MinGW as compiler.

 ### Step 1: Install xmake and Qt 5
 Developers should install such tools:

 * [Qt](https://www.qt.io/download)
-    * only Qt library for mingw 8.1.0 is needed, it is ok to use install Qt 5 and Qt 6 (Qt 5.15.2 is a good choice and can be adapted to mingw 8.1.0).
+    * only Qt library for MinGW 8.1.0 is needed, it is ok to use install Qt 5 and Qt 6 (Qt 5.15.2 is a good choice and can be adapted to MinGW 8.1.0).
 Other Qt framework like Qt script is not needed.
 * [msys environment](https://github.com/msys2/msys2-installer/releases)
-* mingw 8.1.0 compiler (see below).
+* MinGW 8.1.0 compiler (see below).
-    * It is recommended to to install mingw 8.1.0, which can be found in Qt Tools.
+    * It is recommended to to install MinGW 8.1.0, which can be found in Qt Tools.
 * xmake (see below).

 Xmake can be installed either from msys pacman, or from standalone installer for windows.